essdot/js-lessons/doc/types.md

 There is only one value of type undefined.
 There is only one value of type null.

 Objects are passed by reference.
 When you use them with the triple-equals operator, their identities are compared.
 That means the triple-equals operator will only return `true` if both operands are the same object.
 That means that `{} === {}` is false.
-The equality fails because they are two distinct objects.
+The equality fails because they are two distinct ## .

 "But wait, what about arrays?"
 Arrays are objects.